mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 ![](./Pictures/At_dia_7_hierarchy_v1.png){width=80%}

-Figure 3. x -  hierarchical structure of activity adapted from  [@daniels_vygotsky_2001, p.87].
+Figure 3. x - Hierarchical structure of activity adapted from  [@daniels_vygotsky_2001, p.87].

 The concept of fluency is key to this study, making it essential to locate and describe the chains of operations and actions involved in the activity.
 Kuutti [-@kuutti_activity_1995] articulates the transition from actions to operations as follows: